 Prior to this offering, there has been no public market for our Class A common stock.
 We estimate that the initial public offering price per share of Class A common stock will be between \$ and \$ .
 We intend to apply to list the Class A common stock on the Nasdaq Global Market ("Nasdaq") under the symbol "VAXX."
-Upon the completion of this offering, we will have two classes of common stock: Class A common stock, which will have one vote per share, and Class B common stock, which will have ten votes per share.
-We refer to our Class A common stock and our Class B common stock collectively as our "common stock."
-Our co-founders and certain of their immediate family members and affiliates have entered into a voting agreement, which will be effective upon the completion of this offering, providing with the authority (and irrevocable proxies) to vote the shares of capital stock held by such persons at its discretion on all matters to be voted upon by stockholders.
-Upon the completion of this offering, approximately % of the total voting power of our outstanding capital stock will be subject to this voting agreement.
+Upon the completion of this offering, we will have two classes of common stock: Class A common stock, which will have one vote per share, and Class B common stock, which will have two classes of common stock: Class A common stock and our Class B common stock collectively as our "common stock."
+Our co-founders (Mei Mei Hu and Louis Reese), United Biomedical, Inc. ("UBI") and certain of their respective affiliates (collectively, the "principal stockholders") have entered into a voting agreement, which will be effective upon the completion of this offering, providing our Chief Executive Officer, Ms. Hu, with the authority (and irrevocable proxies) to vote the shares of capital stock held by such persons at her discretion on all matters to be voted upon by stockholders.
+Upon the completion of this offering, approximately

+% of the total voting power of our outstanding capital stock will be subject to this voting agreement.
 As a result, we expect to be a "controlled company" within the meaning of the Nasdaq's corporate governance standards.